10 Tips on How To Pack a Vintage Guitar

 Make sure the headstock and tuners are not resting on the bottom of the case by putting paper towels under the neck.
 Pack snug but lightly underneath and on top of the headstock, You want to keep things still without pressure on the headstock area.
 Continue by placing crumbled up paper towels around the sides of neck and atop of the bridge area of the guitar.
+Add paper on top of the case storage lid, the lid may open if not secured down and items may fly out and damage the guitar.
 Finally, add some crumbled up paper towels to any empty areas on the sides of the headstock.
 After you are through, close the case.
 There should be no shifting or movement of the guitar inside the case.

 Electric Guitar Additional Info

 5. Remove any bridge covers that are not screwed down as well as the whammy bar.
 Wrap and place in a secure bag inside case pocket.

 6. For guitars that have a whammy bar that does not come off easily, make sure the bar is moved down over the tremelo unit, and then wrap around the arm with paper towels.

 7. Move toggle switches out of the straight up position to a down position.

 8. Pad crumbled paper towels in front of, on top of, and behind the bridge/tailpiece .
 We don’t want this hardware to move off the post.
 If the strings are loose, they may come loose from the post.

 9. For Guitars that have floating bridges: All pieces of the bridge should be removed, wrapped and bagged, and put inside the case storage compartment.
 Make sure the tailpiece, or tremelo unit, has padding underneath it, as with the strings loose and bridge off, it will be free to bounce around and might scratch or damage the guitar.

 10. For guitars with elevated pickguards, please put some folded up paper towels underneath the pickguard for extra support.

 Packing the Guitar in the Shipping Box